SYRACUSE VEGAN LIVING PROGRAM

 Speaker/Cooking Demo Session 2

-Furthermore, she excels in her role as a clinical nutritionist at a skilled nursing facility, where her dedication to the well-being of others shines brightly.
+Furthermore, she excels in her role as a registered nutrition and dietetics technician at a skilled nursing facility, where her dedication to the well-being of others shines brightly.

 As a certified lifestyles oriented nutrition counselor, Rockett brings a unique approach to her work, utilizing mindfulness techniques to facilitate the transformation of one's relationship with food and their body.
 Her goal?
 To guide others in achieving and maintaining their desired weight without resorting to restrictive diets or meticulous calorie counting.
 Khija Rockett envisions Soul & Health as a stepping stone for some and a lifestyle for others.
 She believes that by promoting mindfulness and educating individuals about the importance of proper nutrition, she can help them achieve a state of optimal health and well-being that extends beyond just physical health.